Museon23/Lateral-Movement/README.md

 ## Lateral Movement
 Some credit due to [Splunk Lateral Movement](https://www.splunk.com/en_us/blog/security/spotting-the-signs-of-lateral-movement.html), [Logrhythm](https://logrhythm.com/blog/what-is-lateral-movement-and-how-to-detect-it/), and [Illusive Networks](https://go.illusivenetworks.com/hubfs/Whitepaper_Breaking%20Banks_Ransomware%20Big%20Game%20Hunting%20in%20FS_Final.pdf?hsCtaTracking=7236503b-115f-4318-a75f-8017a2816fb2%7C23d25c7c-d6c8-42ee-b2fb-1025a9e248ee)
 >When looking for lateral movement, we're identifying processes connecting remotely into a host.
-Our initial search could use Windows security logs, looking for authentication events over the network from rare or unusual hosts or users.
+Initial searches could use Windows security logs, looking for authentication events over the network from rare or unusual hosts or users.
+Enterprises have lots of anomalous but benign activity.
+You need to combine anomaly detection with suspicious activity for practical detection.

-`Example query`
+`An example query`

 >index=wineventlog sourcetype=WinEventLog:Security (EventCode=4624 OR EventCode=4672) Logon_Type=3 NOT user="*$" NOT user="ANONYMOUS LOGON"
 | stats  count  BY dest src_ip dest_nt_domain user EventCode